gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 35 added is that once reciprocal support becomes strong enough again, that occupied threshold state can be cleanly promoted into renewed stable joint choreography without loss of train distinctness.
 -	What Cycle 36 added is that once renewed stable joint choreography has been re-established, coherence can preserve that shared state under its first bounded internal asymmetry without either romanticizing permanence or prematurely reopening collapse.
 -	What Cycle 37 added is that the same re-promoted shared state can then reabsorb that early internal stress and restabilize, suggesting that the promotion → stress → recovery corridor is reproducible rather than one-off.
--	What Cycle 38 adds is that even after such renewed restabilization, stronger asymmetry can reopen a genuine second break corridor, meaning coherence is also tracking the resilience boundary of the second stable-joint regime rather than merely repeating earlier success labels.
+-	What Cycle 38 added is that even after such renewed restabilization, stronger asymmetry can reopen a genuine second break corridor, meaning coherence is also tracking the resilience boundary of the second stable-joint regime rather than merely repeating earlier success labels.
+-	What Cycle 39 adds is that once this second break corridor crosses threshold, coherence again supports clean de-confirmation: the re-promoted shared state can be downgraded into a weaker relational / separating configuration without denial, drama, or immediate total severance.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, and renewed harsher break pressure once that second shared regime is tested more severely.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, and clean second-arc de-confirmation once the re-promoted shared state again loses enough support.

 That is highly relevant to the RGPx framing of the prototype.